tektoncd/resolution/docs/how-to-write-a-resolver.md

 // GetSelector returns a map of labels to match requests to this resolver. func (r *resolver) GetSelector(context.Context) map[string]string {
   return map[string]string{
-    common.LabelKeyResolverType: "myresolver",
+    common.LabelKeyResolverType: "demo",
   }
 }
 ```

 What this does is tell the resolver framework that any
 `ResolutionRequest` object with a label of
-`"resolution.tekton.dev/type": "myresolver"` should be routed to our
+`"resolution.tekton.dev/type": "demo"` should be routed to our
 example resolver.

 We'll also need to add another import for this package at the top: